pyu666/MHZ19/README.md

 # MHZ19
-Arduino IDE library for operating the MH-Z19 CO2 sensor in ESP-WROOM-02/32(ESP8266/ESP32) or Arduino
+Arduino IDE library for operating the MH-Z19 CO2 sensor in ESP-WROOM-32(ESP32)
 version 0.3

 # Credits and license